videojs/video.js/docs/guides/options.md

 > Type: `boolean`
 > Default: `false`

 If set to true, it hides all player components except the control bar, as well as any specific controls that are needed only for video.
-This option can be set to `true` or `false` by calling `audioPosterMode([true|false])` at runtime.
+This option can be set to `true` or `false` by calling `audioOnlyMode([true|false])` at runtime.

 ### `autoSetup`